 Welcome to my website!

 I am Senior Lecturer at the Department of Politics and Public Administration, University of Konstanz, Germany.
-Currently, I am Interim Professor at the Department for Political Science, University of Göttingen.
+In the acadmic year 2018/2019, I served as an Interim Professor for Political Science at the Department of Political Science, University of Basel, Switzerland.
+In winter term 2017-2018, I was an Interim Professor for Internatinoal Relations at the Department of Political Science, University of Göttingen, Germany.

-I specialize in the field of democratization, democracy promotion and development cooperation in developing, transitioning, fragile and post-conflict contexts.
-My current research focuses on causes and consequences of state fragility, international state-building and externally overseen transition to democracy in post-conflict societies, and the interaction between external and domestic actors therein.
+I specialize in the field of democratization and state-building in developing, transitioning, fragile and post-conflict contexts.
+My research focuses on causes and consequences of state fragility, and the politics of international state-building and externally overseen transition to democracy.

-In my habilitation, I investigate strategies and instruments of EU and UN democracy promotion, study the effects, and offer innovative explanations as of why international democracy promotion is often less effective than originally assumed.
-The habilitation thesis is based on two newly compiled datasets and several in-depth case studies.
+In my habilitation thesis, I investigate strategies and instruments of EU and UN democracy promotion, study the effects, and offer innovative explanations as of why international democracy promotion is often less effective than assumed.
+The habilitation thesis is based on two original datasets, expert interviews and several in-depth case studies.

 I am member of the Research Network External Democracy Promotion (EDP) that is funded by the Leibniz Gemeinschaft.